Milan | The elusive Ugo La Pietra

 Milan | The elusive Ugo La Pietra at the Triennale Design Museum

-Architect, designer, artist, artisan, musician, graphic designer, teacher; it is actually hard to find an univocal definition for a person who, along 50 years, has obstinately focused his research on the less explored domains of design and creativity.
+Architect, designer, artist, artisan, musician, graphic designer, teacher; it is actually hard to find a univocal definition for a person who, for 50 years, has obstinately focused his research on the less explored domains of design and creativity.

-Such peculiarity, his been “unorthodox” in times when designer and industrial designer were considered synonyms, had somehow kept La Pietra’s fundamental research out of the limelight.
+Such peculiarity, his being “unorthodox” in times when designer and industrial designer were considered synonyms, had somehow kept La Pietra’s fundamental research out of the limelight.

 “This exhibition is part of a program by our museum aimed to reassess the free spirits, the mavericks, the under-grounders, the godforsaken innovators…” says Silvana Annicchiarico, director of the Triennale Design Museum.

-The curator Angela Rui had to cope with a quite conspicuous set of material: drawings, objects, prints, videos, blueprints and prototypes.
-An heterogeneous mass of different items that in the exhibition is summarized in a long wall made of cardboard boxes, each with its own label: my flowers, my collection of whistles, my ceramics….
-Within some of the boxes, Ugo La Pietra created a series of tiny theatrical sets.
+The curator Angela Rui had to cope with a quite conspicuous set of materials: drawings, objects, prints, videos, blueprints, and prototypes.
+A heterogeneous mass of different items the exhibition summarizes in a long wall made of cardboard boxes, each with its own label: my flowers, my collection of whistles, my ceramics… Within some of the boxes, Ugo La Pietra created a series of tiny theatrical sets.

 Photos by Federica Lusiardi, Inexhibit